Morbix/TableManager/README.md

 [![License](https://img.shields.io/cocoapods/l/TableManager.svg?style=flat)](http://cocoapods.org/pods/TableManager)
 [![Platform](https://img.shields.io/cocoapods/p/TableManager.svg?style=flat)](http://cocoapods.org/pods/TableManager)

-`TableManager` is a wrapper and it was created to use and manipulate the UITableView easier.
-You can add Row and Section's objects then the manager will handle all the protocol implementation for you.
+`TableManager` is a UITableView extension to use and manipulate the table easier.
+You can add Row and Section's objects then the library will handle all the protocol implementation for you.
+The table the way it should be.

 ## Requirements